Fines in South Australia

-An expiation notice may be given instead of a summons for you to attend court.
-Even where an expiation notice can be issued for an offence, the authority can still choose to issue you with a summons.
+Fines that are issues by the police and transport authorities are known as expiation notices.
+In some situations, an expiation notice may be given instead of a summons to attend court.
+However, in situations where an expiation notice can be issued for an offence, the authority can still choose to issue a summons.

 A notice may be: